mattiadr/SDP-Astar/README.md

 The different algorithms are contained in the following folders:

-- `sequential_astar`: Sequential version of astar
+- `sequential_astar`: Sequential version of A*
-- `hdastar_message_passing`: Parallel version of hdastar that uses message_passing and barriers to synchronize threads
+- `hdastar_message_passing`: Parallel version of Hash Distributed A* that uses message_passing and barriers to synchronize threads
-- `hdastar_shared`: Parallel version of hdastar that use shared memory and barriers to synchronize threads
+- `hdastar_shared`: Parallel version of Hash Distributed A* that uses shared memory and barriers to synchronize threads

 ## Build